e-m3din4/osintxcurp/README.md

 # OSINT-x-CURP

-This tool retrieves data from the CURP RENAPO API, a mexican goverment dependency which deals with mexican citizens identity docs, This script is one of the few OSINT tools non-USA focused in order to retrieve and verify data in the OSINT investigations context.
-Uses python's requests library and a config.json file containing your API keys managed by CURP RENAPO managed RapidAPI.com, points of data obtained aid to validate a mexican citizen identity for OSINT research purposes applied to Missing Persons cases, Fraud prevention and Identity theft investigations.
+This tool retrieves data from the CURP RENAPO API, a mexican goverment dependency which deals with mexican citizens identity docs.
+This script is one of the few non-USA-focused-OSINT tools, designed to retrieve and verify data in the OSINT investigations context.
+Uses python's requests library and a config.json file containing your API keys managed by CURP RENAPO available at RapidAPI.com, data points obtained aid to validate a mexican citizen identity for OSINT research purposes, applied to missing person cases, fraud prevention and identity theft investigations.

 ## Prerequisites